Warranty: 10 years

 Ultimately, edge support might not matter that much to you.
 The comfort of this mattress – especially if you sleep by yourself in the middle of the bed – might outweigh any issues in the edge support department.

 Ultimately, this unboxing experience left our team satisfied.
 We didn’t notice an off-gassing smell (a chemical scent that comes from foam) after the bed was unboxed, and the mattress was light enough to be easily maneuvered on the bed frame.
 The mattress, like most bed-in-a-box mattresses, didn’t take too long at all to inflate and to reach its normal size.
+You can anticipate this type of unboxing experience with most of the well-known online mattress brands.

 The Zoma mattress is an all-foam mattress with three layers: a top memory foam layer, a secondary responsive layer and a base layer.
 The top layer offers contouring cradling for joints, while the second layer allows for more responsiveness and ease of movement.
 Finally, the bottom layer supports the mattress and allows for extra support.
 The Zoma’s breathable, athletic-feeling cover (seriously: it feels like a shirt you’d wear while running) adds some extra breathability.
 Still, it’s a pressure-relieving foam mattress that we don’t expect will keep ultra-hot sleepers cool.